conjurer-rich/user-needs-mapping/_pages/home.md

       > 'User Needs Mapping has helped us to identify previously unseen ways of organizing our teams and was a valuable part of applying Team Topologies at Passenger' Tom Quay, CEO, Passenger"
 influencer-quote-list:
-    - excerpt: "This is really positive.
-I know it's not the full map but even thinking about the users, their needs and chain of components is a transformational change for many."
+    - excerpt: "I love User Needs Mapping...This is really positive.
+I know it's not the full map but even thinking about the users, their needs and chain of components is a transformational change for many...give it some love"
       image_path: "/assets/images/profiles/simon-wardley.jpeg"
-      image_caption: "Simon Wardley,
+      image_caption: "Simon Wardley, Mapper, Mostly good"
-      Mapper,
-      Mostly good"
 quote-list:
     - excerpt: "It’s much easier to communicate where and how AI is influencing a user or customer need with UNM than customer journey maps or service blueprints."
       image_path: "/assets/images/profiles/ross_langley.jpg"